 Completion of a dissertation is a major requirement of the program leading to the Doctor of Philosophy degree.
 The Graduate School of Social Work requires the completion of a satisfactory dissertation in the field of social work.
-It should be noted that students may not register for dissertation credits before achieving final candidacy by successfully completing the comprehensive requirement.

 The dissertation requirement is designed to afford students an opportunity to demonstrate their ability to (1) do competent research in social work, (2) organize materials logically, write clearly, and make sound interpretations and conclusions from the facts presented, and (3) make a contribution to the field.